 MACKEY INTERNATIONAL AIRLINES

 The original Mackey Airlines was formed by Colonel Joseph Mackey in 1946 and was merged into Eastern Airlines in early 1967.
 Colonel Mackey started a new commuter carrier, Mackey International, on February 1, 1969, eventually creating a large route network that served the Bahamas and the British West Indies from the Florida gateways of Miami, Ft.
 Lauderdale and West Palm Beach.
-The airline merged with Charter Airlines in 1979 and discontinued all flights in 1981.
+After years of decline, the airline merged with Charter Airlines in 1979 and discontinued all flights in 1981.

 Aircraft types operated: Beech 99, Twin Otter, Convair 440, Convair 340, Shorts Skyvan, Douglas DC-6, Piper Navajo, Convair 580, Douglas DC-8.